trevex/dogcat/README.md

 You can find some background about the development team in `chapter01` and `chapter02b` gives an outline of the platform team.

-## OSS-Components
+## Technology

+A rough overview of the technology involed can be seen in the following diagram which does not cover all cloud services (check section below for more details):
 ![Dogcat platform architecture: overview of components](docs/dogcat-component-view.png)

+### Open source software

-As seen in the diagram above, the platform leverages several OSS components and tools.
+As seen in the diagram above, the platform leverages several OSS projects, most of which are under the Cloud Native Computing Foundation (CNCF, sub-organization of the Linux Foundation) umbrella.

 To quickly get an idea about the purpose and scope of this demo, see the below list with comments regarding their usage:
 * [terraform](https://github.com/hashicorp/terraform): Used by the platform team to provision the cloud resources for the IDP and indirectly used by Crossplane Compositions to expose functionality to development teams.